Best Budget Hotels Around the World for Travelers

 10. Lub d Hostels – Thailand & Cambodia

 Looking for a cool place to stay in Southeast Asia?
 Lub d has some stylish hostels in Bangkok, Phuket, and Siem Reap.
 They're not your typical backpacker digs.
-Think modern design, comfortable beds, and a vibe that makes you want to hang out.
+Think modern design, comfy beds, and a vibe that makes you want to hang out.

 The staff is super friendly and helpful.
 They can point you to the best street food, arrange tours, and give you the inside scoop on what to see and do.